This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 42. Visit Åndalsnes and hike up to Rampestreken viewpoint, 537 meters above sea level.
 I know I say “most beautiful” a lot but this view truly is one of the most spectacular in the country.

-44. Go for a ride on Raumabanen, another one of the incredible train journeys we have here in Norway.
+44. Go for a ride on Raumabanen, one of the many incredible train journeys we have here in Norway.

 46. Travel the Troll’s Road, Trollstigen which translates to “the Trolls Ladder”, a road that snakes and climbs its way up along steep mountainside.